-&lt;sup>1 The University Library and Collections Committee monitors the external environment in which the University's libraries and collections operate and as required adapts its strategy and/or policies accordingly.
+1 The University Library and Collections Committee monitors the external environment in which the University's libraries and collections operate and as required adapts its strategy and/or policies accordingly.

-- The Inland Revenue Service in the United States, principally related to 501(C)3 organisations (including Dunelm USA an affiliated but independent US charity partner) - The Canada Revenue Agency - 5.2.
-Statutory funding bodies, including research councils, are also exempt from enhanced due diligence screening. - 5.3.
-For the avoidance of doubt, this Policy recognises specifically that legitimate giving vehicles (such as Charities Aid Foundation/Charities Aid Foundation USA, Donor Advised Funds and ArtFund) are often used to protect donors' identities and donations / gifts from these intermediary organisations who have completed satisfactory due diligence will be accepted on that basis. - 5.4.
-In order to comply with anti-bribery, anti-money laundering and financial accounting procedures: - 5.4.1.
-All financial donations / gifts of any size received into the University must be recorded onto the University's central donor database Raiser's Edge (RE) Where possible, and always with donor consent, Gift Aid or other matching-funds will be sought to enhance the value of the donation / gift. - 5.4.2.
-All non-financial donations / gifts will be presented to the University's Acquisition, Disposal, and Loan Panel for review / approval and, as relevant, if accepted, recorded in the Accession Register for the appropriate collection area(s). - 5.5.
+- 5.2.2.
+All non-financial donations / gifts will be presented to the University's Acquisition, Disposal, and Loan Panel for review / approval and, as relevant, if accepted, recorded in the Accession Register for the appropriate collection area(s). - 5.3.
 A donor's right to remain anonymous will be respected completely but full details related to their donation / gift will be recorded onto the Raiser's Edge database (financial) or the relevant collections Accessions Register (non-financial).
 Where a financial donation / gift is made anonymously, DARO will seek to confirm the identity of the donor(s).
-Where this is not possible, and funds cannot reasonably be returned, the donation / gift will normally be allocated to a scholarship or hardship fund. - 5.6.
+Where this is not possible, and funds cannot reasonably be returned, the donation / gift will normally be allocated to a scholarship or hardship fund. - 5.4.
 In advance of any approach to a potential donor with a financial donation / gift capacity exceeding £100,000, qualifying due diligence will be carried out by DARO to determine prospective suitability against the principles set out in Section 3.
-This does not preclude the process set out in 5.10-5.13 below. - 5.7.
-The Gift Acceptance Panel (GAP) has responsibility for decisions on the acceptance of financial donations / gifts to the University in line with this Policy. - 5.8.
-The Acquisition, Disposal, and Loan Panel has responsibility for decisions on the acceptance of non-financial donations / gifts in line with this Policy. - 5.9.
-All decisions regarding financial donations / gift acceptance whether in terms of benefactors or individual donations, or related naming opportunities will be subject to periodic review, and the thresholds below will take into account a donor's cumulative giving. - 5.10.
+This does not preclude the process set out in 5.10-5.13 below. - 5.5.
+The Gift Acceptance Panel (GAP) has responsibility for decisions on the acceptance of financial donations / gifts to the University in line with this Policy. - 5.6.
+The Acquisition, Disposal, and Loan Panel has responsibility for decisions on the acceptance of non-financial donations / gifts in line with this Policy. - 5.7.
+All decisions regarding financial donations / gift acceptance whether in terms of benefactors or individual donations, or related naming opportunities will be subject to periodic review, and the thresholds below will take into account a donor's cumulative giving. - 5.8.
 Financial Donations / Gifts below £10,000: Financial donations / gifts below £10,000 whether single donations / gifts, recurring donations / gifts, or given as part of an existing pledge given without conditions in support of an existing University endeavour will usually be accepted without further investigation.
-If any reputational risk or other is identified proactively, the donation / gift will be referred to the Chair of the Gift Acceptance Panel.

-- 5.11.
-Financial Donations / Gifts between £10,000 and £100,000: Basic due diligence will be applied to all financial donations / gifts between £10,000 and £100,000 solicited or offered for a specific purpose.
-All donations / gifts over £10,000 and up to £100,000 will be referred to the Chair of the GAP for review and acceptance. - 5.12.
-Financial Donations / Gifts between £100,000 and £999,999: Enhanced due diligence will be conducted for all proposed financial donations / gifts of £100,000 and above.
-Financial donations / gifts at this level will be referred directly to the Chair of the GAP. - 5.13.
-Financial Donations of £1,000,000 or above: Enhanced due diligence will be conducted as above.
-Financial donations / gifts at this level will be referred directly to the GAP for formal review and approval, and subsequently reported to the Chair of Council.
+If any reputational risk or other is identified proactively, the donation / gift will be referred to the Chair of the Gift Acceptance Panel. - 5.9.
+Financial Donations / Gifts between £10,000 and £100,000: Basic due diligence2 will be applied to all financial donations / gifts between £10,000 and £100,000 solicited or offered for a specific purpose.
+All donations / gifts over £10,000 and up to £100,000 will be referred to the Chair of the GAP for review and acceptance. - 5.10.
+Financial Donations / Gifts between £100,000 and £999,999: Enhanced due diligence3 will be conducted for all proposed financial donations / gifts of £100,000 and above.
+Financial donations / gifts at this level will be referred directly to the Chair of the GAP.